MaxP92/thorlabs_python_low-level/README.md

 # thorlabs python low-level
-Python code implementing Thorlabs APT communication protocol, by-passing APT.dll This can be used if motor need a low-level control, or are controlled by RS 232 COM serial.
+Python code implementing Thorlabs APT communication protocol, by-passing APT.dll.

+This can be used if motor need a low-level control, or are controlled by RS 232 COM serial.

 - Note : for APT.dll wrappers, see :